ClickHouse configurations

 partition_by | A partition is a logical combination of records in a table by a specified criterion.
 The partition key can be any expression from the table columns. | Optional |

-inserts_only | If set to True, incremental updates will be inserted directly to the target incremental table without creating intermediate table.
-Read more about this configuration in our doc | Optional (default: False ) |
+inserts_only | (Deprecated, see the append materialization strategy).
+If True, incremental updates will be inserted directly to the target incremental table without creating an intermediate table. | Optional (default: False ) |

 Snapshot